Nabo Gass: Technique

-Nabo Gass paints with glass – he mixes glue with glass powder into a paste, applies it thickly with a spatula or brush, creating structures with relief, enabling a multilevel construction.
+Gass paints with glass – he mixes glue with glass powder into a paste, applies it thickly with a spatula or brush, creating structures with relief, enabling a multilevel construction.
 In the burning process the colors melt with the support glass but not into one another, so that their composition, color nuances, shading and contrasts are preserved as well as individual brush strokes and spatula distributions.

 Placing his colorful motifs in the middle of the picture on different levels of the sandblasted support glass is characteristic.

 The edges of the composition are predominantly non-treated and transparent, so that the surroundings are projected into the work itself.
 The transparency of glass allows him to express his thoughts and experiences in a single picture.
 The pictures are made with two or more panes in back of each other, but connected.
 Each single pane is distinctly fashioned and the final result of a unique impression.
-Connecting the panes into a single work makes it possible for Nabo Gass to unite his past experiences with the present and to confront them.
+Connecting the panes into a single work makes it possible for Gass to unite his past experiences with the present and to confront them.
 Not until one views the work as a whole do the overlapping panes blend into an all-round impression, corresponding to a human sense of reality, because a reciprocity exists between the overlapping experienced impressions or sensations.

-Nabo Gass considers the conventional picture isolated in its own world.
+Gass considers the conventional picture isolated in its own world.
 The glass picture, on the other hand, is an effort to come to an understanding with its surroundings.
 His pictures change according to their surroundings and light.
 Because the background is not entirely composed of the work itself, the composition is pulled into real space, becoming reality itself.
 This is in keeping with the theme of the artist’s work because they are taken from life, they are immanent.

 Works in architecture

 In addition to autonomous glass pictures, Gass has created many interiors with glass doors, luminous ceilings and room dividers.
-The designs convey a harmonious relationship in its placement and create a strong tie between its environment and the people within it.